djpadbit/gameboy/README.md

 * Ehhhh

 # How to use:
-Put a 32kb gameboy rom on the root of the calculator and name it "tet.gb" (Only tested with tetris).
+Put a gameboy rom on the root of the calculator with a short name preferably.
+(Only tested with tetris and Super Mario Land)

-Launch the add-in, then just press any key until you reach a screen with 4 numbers on the side.
+Launch the add-in, then enter the rom file name like it says.
+Then just press any key until you reach a screen with 6 numbers on the side.
-If you are interested, the first number is the current frame number, the second is the fps and the 2 more are the controls representations.
+If you are interested, the first number is the fps, the second is the mode, the 2 next are the x and y offsets and the 2 last are the x and y scale resolution.

 The controles are

-A is SHIFT
+SHIFT - A

-B is ALPHA
+ALPHA - B

-Select is OPTN
+OPTN - Select

-Start is VARS
+VARS - Start

-Then use the directionnal arrows
+F1 - Set mode to 0 (playing mode)

+F2 - Set mode to 1 (Offset adjusting mode)

+F3 - Set mode to 2 (Scaling adjusting mode)

+F6 - Reste scaling and offset to default

+The arrows control the game in mode 0, the offset in mode 1 and the scaling in mode 2